-As discussed in section IV, the 500 kW PM and SR machines are scaled down from 50 kW ones.
-In order to emulate the idea of power exchange, the SRM will be in motor mode and PMM will be in generation mode, while the speed of both machines is controlled by the induction machines.
+For the emulation SRM will be in motor mode and PMM will be in generation mode, while the speed of both machines is controlled by the induction machines coupled with them.
 Vector control scheme is implemented in order to control the speed of induction machines with bandwidth of 50 Hz.
 PMM controls the voltage of DC link which is 270V according to standard MIL-STD-704F with bandwidth of 100 Hz.
 For the SRM, a torque control loop determines the amount of torque transfer from the LP to the HP shaft.